dirigeants/klasa/guides/Advanced SettingGateway/SettingGatewayKeyTypes.md

 ## Adding new types

-To add new keys, you use an {@link Extendable} extending {@link SettingResolver}.
+To add new types, you use an {@link Extendable} extending {@link SettingResolver}.
 If you don't know how to create an extendable, check the following tutorial: {@tutorial CreatingExtendables}.
 The following extendable is a template for this:

 ```javascript
 const { Extendable } = require('klasa');